arduina/arduina.net/_site/master/socialshaping.md

 Karl Marx: The machine versus the worker

-"The instrument of labour strikes down the labourer."
+"The instrument of labour strikes down the laborer."
 In this article, Marx stresses how the sole impact of technology is not only to replace workers, but there is also a power inimical.
 It is the most powerful weapon for repressing strikes, it is an antagonist of human power.
 [I understood it as: the capitalist becomes less dependent on workers?]
 Workers do not work themselves anymore, they just superintend the work of the machine.

--> The working class that depends exclusively on their skills is now donw away with.
+-> The working class that depends exclusively on their skills is now down away with.

 [Yes, understood]

--> the defences of workers are rendered useless by new mechanical tactics and they had to surrender at discretion
+-> the defenses of workers are rendered useless by new mechanical tactics and they had to surrender at discretion

 --------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------

-David F. Noble: Social choice in mahine design: The case of automatically controlled machine tools
+David F. Noble: Social choice in machine design: The case of automatically controlled machine tools

 Text about the ramifications of technical development in automatic machines.
 The paths were split along record playback and numerical control of machines.
 Record playback let the intelligence of production rest at the machinist, who made the tape by producing the first part.
-Numerical control was based upn a different philosophy of manufacturing.
+Numerical control was based upon a different philosophy of manufacturing.
 Specifications were broken down into mathematical representations, it circumvented the role of the machinist as the source of the intelligence of production.

 Drive for automation is not always necessarily altogether rational, though profit usually is the driving force.
-The important ideology was of control: The distrist in human beings is paramount, but it is more of a reflection of something else: The reality of the capitalist mode of production, a distrust of labor.
-Elimination of human error means to minimalize the dependence on labor by increasing control over production.
+The important ideology was of control: The distrust in human beings is paramount, but it is more of a reflection of something else: The reality of the capitalist mode of production, a distrust of labor.
+Elimination of human error means to minimize the dependence on labor by increasing control over production.